wwtg99/m3u8_downloader/README.md

 python downloader.py <path-to-m3u8-file> <domain-prefix-for-video>
 ```

+Tips:
-Tips: Open the m3u8 file, <domain-prefix-for-video> + <ts-part-in-m3u8> is the real url path of video part.
+- Open the m3u8 file, <domain-prefix-for-video> + <ts-part-in-m3u8> is the real url path of video part.
+- Only one download thread because some websites restrict concurrency.

 # Support